• Skip to primary navigation

 Air Fryer Salmon Bites with Hot Honey Sauce

-Think tender little air fryer salmon nuggets cooked to crispy perfection and coated in a sweet and spicy sauce.
-This recipe is just your lunch needs because it takes less than 10 minutes (yes 10!) to make and is easy to customize with your favorite healthy side dishes.
-I love to air fry some veggies in another basket or roast them, to have a healthy, low-carb meal ready in no time.
+This salmon recipe is just your lunch needs because it takes less than 10 minutes (yes 10!) to make and is easy to customize with your favorite healthy side dishes.

-This air fryer salmon bites recipe satisfies the taste buds thanks to the sweet and spicy seasonings, will keep you full thanks to all the healthy fats and gives you time back to enjoy with family and friends.
+This easy air fryer salmon bites recipe satisfies the taste buds thanks to the sweet and spicy seasonings, will keep you full thanks to all the healthy fats and gives you time back to enjoy with family and friends.

 Cooking salmon in the air fryer is one of my favorite ways to prepare it because it's fast and creates a perfect crust.
 You can even make air fryer salmon from frozen when you forget to defrost it.